Aiman-Jabaren/G13_ECE143_Project/README.md

 - Treven Moore

 ## Problem:
-Analysis of Diabetic Data to find different trends and correlations
+Analysis of Diabetic Data to find different trends and correlations.

 ## Summary:
 - Diabetes is one of the leading causes of death in the modern world.
 In order to fight diabetes, it needs to be studied and analyzed thoroughly.
 In this project, we have investigated diabetes statistics from different angles.